Appointments at Mayo Clinic

 2. Your Guide to Fetal Positions before Childbirth

-3. Fetal presentation before birth
+4. Fetal presentation before birth

-4. Cephalic Position During Labor: Purpose, Risks, and More
+5. Cephalic Position During Labor: Purpose, Risks, and More

-5. Fetal presentation: Breech, posterior, transverse lie, and more
+6. Fetal presentation: Breech, posterior, transverse lie, and more

-7. Cephalic Presentation
+7. Cephalic presentation

-8. Common baby positions during pregnancy and labor
+9. Common baby positions during pregnancy and labor

-9. What to know about baby's position at birth
+12. What to know about baby's position at birth

 Sometime between 32 and 38 weeks of pregnancy, but usually around week 36, babies tend to move into a head down position.
 This allows their head to come out of your vagina first when they are born.
 Only about 3 to 4 percent of babies do not move into a head-first or cephalic presentation before birth.

-14. Fetal Cephalic Presentation During Pregnancy
+13. Cephalic Presentation of Baby During Pregnancy

-16. Cephalic presentation at 32 weeks
+14. Cephalic presentation at 32 weeks